cabforum/forum/Bylaws.md

 # 1. CA/BROWSER FORUM – PURPOSE, STATUS, AND ANTITRUST LAWS

-## 1.1 Purpose of the Forum
+## 1.1 Purposes of the Forum

-The Certification Authority Browser Forum (CA/Browser Forum) is a voluntary gathering of leading Certificate Issuers and vendors of Internet browser software and other applications that use certificates (Certificate Consumers).
+The Certification Authority Browser Forum (CA/Browser Forum) is a voluntary gathering of Certificate Issuers and suppliers of Internet browser software and other applications that use certificates (Certificate Consumers).

 Members of the CA/Browser Forum have worked closely together in defining the guidelines and means of implementation for best practices as a way of providing a heightened security for Internet transactions and creating a more intuitive method of displaying secure sites to Internet users.

 ## 1.2 Status of the Forum and Forum Activities

-The Forum has no corporate or association status, but is simply a group of Certificate Issuers and Certificate Consumers that communicates or meets from time to time to discuss matters of common interest relevant to the Forum’s purpose.
+The Forum has no corporate or association status, but is simply a group of Certificate Issuers and Certificate Consumers that communicates or meets from time to time to discuss matters of common interest relevant to the Forum’s purposes.
 The Forum has no regulatory or industry powers over its members or others.
 Other than those rights and responsibilities found in the Forum’s Intellectual Property Rights (IPR) Policy, Forum “membership” or other participation status does not convey any legal status or rights, but is intended simply as a guide to the levels of participation in Forum activities.

 ## 1.3 Intellectual Property Rights Policy; Antitrust Laws and Regulations; Goal; Conduct

-Forum Voting Members, Associate Members, and Interested Parties must comply with the then-current IPR Policy and all applicable antitrust laws and regulations during their Forum activities.
+Forum Voting Members, Associate Members, and Interested Parties must comply with the then-current IPR Policy, code of conduct, and all applicable antitrust laws and regulations during their Forum activities.
 Before an applicant for membership is evaluated to join a Chartered Working Group (CWG), it must be confirmed that the person signing the IPR agreement on behalf of an applicant is authorized to bind that entity to this agreement.

 The historic goal of Forum activities (including development of proposed requirements and guidelines and voting on all matters) has been to seek substantial consensus among Forum Members before proceeding or adopting final work product, and this goal will remain for the future.
 Members shall not use their participation in the Forum either to promote their own products and offerings or to restrict or impede the products and offerings of other Members.